Special Requests and Complaints

 • The student involved will be notified of the outcome of the investigation and resolution process either verbally or in writing dependent upon the complaint.

-• If the student is concerned with the final outcome, they may submit a written appeal to the Provost within five business days of receiving the outcome.
+• If the student is concerned with the outcome, they may submit an Appeal Form to the Dean of Student Affairs within 10 business days of receiving the outcome.
 An appeal is not considered a rehearing of the concern, but a review of the outcome based upon the results of the investigation that was undertaken.
-The student will be notified of the results of the Provost’s review in writing within 10 business days of filing the appeal.
+The student will be notified of the results of the Dean of Student Affairs review in writing within 10 business days of filing the appeal.
+All appeals received by the Dean of Student Affairs will be logged and analyzed for continuous quality improvement purposes consistent with Federal Title IV requirements.